-Proactis Account Manager, Elaine Power, sat down with Tom Cadwallader, Head of Procurement of Pobl Group to discuss how Pobl achieved full company-wide engagement and adoption in order to maximise Purchase-to-Pay (P2P)
+Proactis Account Manager, Elaine Power, sat down with Tom Cadwallader, Head of Procurement of Pobl Group to discuss how Pobl achieved full company-wide engagement and adoption in order to maximize Purchase-to-Pay (P2P)

 outcomes such as better budget control and committed spend management

-Elaine: Please can you give us a little bit of background about the organisation?
+Elaine: Please can you give us a little bit of background about the organization?

 Tom: Pobl is Wales’ largest Housing Association, with over 2,500 staff and 15,000 properties including housing and services for older people and homes at affordable rents.
 The Group offers a number of functions including care and support, housing, development and construction and central support team and was created by the merger of Seren Group and Grŵp Gwalia.